Aticks Ypachay: Diaguita-Kakán identity in the Limarí Valley, Chile, through ancestral pottery.

 Climate change and pottery production:

 The ecological context of the Limarí region is a relevant angle of this project as it is a zone impacted by climate change and extractivism.
 Lasta Anku’s fieldwork in Chile, conducted between September 2022 and primarily in July 2024 for SDCELAR, has shed light on how Diaguita’s pottery production connects ancestral spirituality, traditional knowledge and the use of natural resources, now endangered, with ceramic-making.
 Pottery production is embedded and depends on natural resources such as clay – tuturako (river reed flowers)-, water, plants, and minerals for creating pigments.
 Diaguita-Kakán ceramics are inextricably tied to the nature in the community’s land.
-Likewise, the vessels are a tangible testament to the Diaguita-Kakán close relationships with their territory.
+The vessels, therefore, are a tangible testament to the Diaguita-Kakán close relationships with their territory.

 Diaguita-Kakán educator Felix Honores Tello in San Pedro de Pichasca, Rio Hurtado Limari River, Limarí Valley, Chile.
 Photo: Vicente Alfaro Norton.